CDI is proud to introduce a new resume writing certification to our credential portfolio: The Certified Graphic Resume Architect.

 Are you ready to take your business to the next level by becoming the industry's next top Certified Graphic Resume Architect?

-*If you are not currently a CDI member, please select the Non-Member rate below as it includes mandatory membership.
+If you are not currently a CDI member, please select the Non-Member rate below as it includes mandatory membership.
+For more information on membership or to select monthly membership instead, visit the Member Benefits page.